rhostem/ng2-simple-autocomplete/README.md

   keyword: string;
   staticData: AutoCompleteItem[] = [];

-  onSelect(item: AutoCompleteItem) {
+  onSelectItem(item: AutoCompleteItem) {
     // do something with selected item
   }
 }
 ```

-If `isStatic` property is set as `true`, then dataset is automatically filtered when input changes.
+If `isStatic` property is set as `true`, then the dataset is automatically filtered when input changes.

 ## Working example

 [https://rhostem.github.io/ng2-simple-autocomplete](https://rhostem.github.io/ng2-simple-autocomplete)

 ## API